Information Security Standards

 - Administrative Heads of Unit - should understand what Standards exist, and take the necessary steps to delegate the responsibility to the appropriate individuals for implementation.

 The Standards, associated resources and example implementation roadmap were originally published in August 2014 and they are subject to periodic reviews to adapt to changing expectations and risks.
-In 2018, an Information Security Standard review cycle began, resulting in updates being made to the following standards:
+In 2018, an Information Security Standard review cycle began.
+Learn more about the review and standards that have already been updated.

 A single PDF version of the all the Information Security Standards is also available: Download the PDF